This is the multi-page printable view of this section. Click here to print.

 sf-login openreconexample --architecture x86_64

-2) test the tool inside the container on its own first and then test through MRD server
+2. Test the tool inside the container and then through the MRD server

 cd /opt/code/python-ismrmrd-server